carlosrodfern/blog/content/post/data-pipeline-sli.md

 author = "Carlos R.F."
 +++

-We can study data pipelines as an arrangement of jobs that receive data processing requests.
-The SRE workbook presents the following possible SLIs to measure in a pipeline:

 Data Pipelines can be thought as an arrangement of jobs that recieve data processing requests.

 The SRE workbook presents the following possible SLIs to measure in a Pipeline